tekknolagi/tekknolagi.github.com/_posts/2026-06-19-lsra-datalog.md

 one, and then between real variables it implements the usual linear scan
 policy: the spilled variable is the one whose liveness interval ends last.

+Comments in the code explain all the cases that the algorithm needs to handle.

+* The assignment of values to registers is propagated if there is no liveness interval that ends and no new variable that is def-ed (i.e., assigned).
+* When a liveness interval expires, the register holding the variable (if any) gets reset to a "none" variable.
+* The interesting case is when we encounter a new variable def.
+We then need to decide which variable to spill, i.e., which register (if any) should best hold the def-ed variable.
+The policy for deciding on a victim variable is entirely self-contained and modular, captured by predicate `better_victim_var`, which pre-calculates the result of all possible variable comparisons.

+However, the interesting part is the forall emulation encoded in the rules for predicates `best_victim_up_to_reg` and `all_reg_best_victim`.
+(The latter is trivial to inline, but it's kept for making the concept explicit.)
+The forall emulation iterates over all registers and keeps at every point in the iteration the current best victim variable.
+When we reach the final variable, we have the overall best victim.

+Returning to the core algorithm, if the victim variable is the def-ed var itself, then all registers get carried over--the def-ed var does not receive a register.

+If, however, the best victim is a variable that is currently held in a register then that register now gets assigned to the def-ed var, with all other registers copied over to the next instruction.

 ## Spill decisions

 ## Free sets